PIP(1) PIP(1)

 integer*4 val

-If Ival is non-zero, then Fortran-style default input will be allowed
+If Ival is non-zero, then Fortran-style default input will be

-default value supplied in the call.
-A / character will terminate input
+unmodified from the default value supplied in the call.
+A /

-and leave all remaining expected elements at their default values.
+elements at their default values.

 void PipSetSpecialFlags(int noCase, int doneEnds, int takeStdin,